g3n/g3nd/README.md

 # Installation

 The following command will download G3ND, the engine, and third party Go packages on which it depends.
 It will also compile and install the packages and the `g3nd` binary.

+## Install without Modules (Before Go 1.11)

 Make sure your GOPATH is set correctly.

-## Install without Modules (Before Go 1.11)

 `go get -u github.com/g3n/g3nd`

 ## Install with Modules (Go 1.11 or higher)

+GOPATH is not used with Go Modules.

     git clone https://github.com/g3n/g3nd
     cd g3nd